MikeKash/SimonGame/README.md

 **Completed project available here:** https://mikekash.github.io/SimonGame/

-Goal of this project was to get a better grip on jQuery framework and Javascript logic in general.
+Goal of this project was to get a better grip on jQuery framework and JavaScript logic in general.
 Created this game during my web development bootcamp.

 Made with mobile first approach and works at any screen size.